raidionics/Raidionics/README.md

 - [ ] Finish the GUI for release
 - [ ] Re-build and produce binary releases for all relevant operating systems
 - [ ] Publish release in open repository
+- [ ] Add MenuBar to make software more natural?
+- [ ] Add option to set input, segmentation and output path from command line?
+Simple way to support batch mode

 ## TIPS